Roberto Moreno: F1 substitute (1989–1995)

 For the 1992 season, he found himself back with the minnows, signing for Andrea Moda.
 The outfit had risen from the ashes of Scuderia Coloni, and after two non-starting races with Alex Caffi and Enrico Bertaggia, decided to start over with Moreno and Perry McCarthy (who would later claim fame as the original Stig on the BBC motoring show Top Gear).
 Moreno and McCarthy faced an uphill struggle, with the uncompetitive team scrambling to even get to most races.
 Moreno would only qualify the under-tested, under-funded car once, for the Monaco Grand Prix, before the team collapsed following team owner Andrea Sassetti's arrest at the Belgian Grand Prix.

 After the Andrea Moda disaster, he spent the next two seasons racing Italian and French Touring Cars, and also attempted to qualify for the 1994 Indianapolis 500.
 1995 saw Moreno making a brief Formula One comeback, with the ambitious Forti team.
 Moreno's Brazilian heritage helped him land the drive.
-Sadly, their car was comparatively slow, and Moreno's best result was 14th in the Belgian Grand Prix.
+Sadly, their car was comparatively slow, and Moreno's best result was fourteenth in the Belgian Grand Prix.
 He would exit Formula One crashing into the pitlane wall at the Australian Grand Prix.